Stephen C. Sanders

 Portrait picture of Stephen C. Sanders

-The main activity in which I partake outside of GIS and web development is genealogical research.
+The main activity in which I partake outside of GIS is genealogical research.
 I have been researching my family tree for around five years.
 I enjoy research involving New York State, veterans of the American Civil War, Gottschee, and Germany.

 GIS Projects